William Chan: 2014–2015: Breakthrough in Mainland

-In 2013, William began to shift his career focus to Mainland China.
+In 2013, William began to shift his career focus to mainland China.
 He filmed his first Chinese drama, The Four, an adaptation of Woon Swee Oan's novel Si Da Ming Bu.
 The drama was aired on Hunan TV in 2015.

 Subsequently, he starred in the fantasy action drama Swords of Legends.
 It was a huge success and topped viewership ratings and online views in China.
 The popularity of Swords of Legends shot William to fame in China, and he won the Most Popular All-Around Artist and Media's Most Anticipated Actor awards at the 6th China TV Drama Awards.
 The same year, William starred in the comedy film Golden Brother and won the Best Young Actor award at the China Image Film Festival for his performance.

 William then starred in his first period drama, Legend of Fragrance alongside his Swords of Legends co-star Li Yifeng.
 The same year, he took on his first small-screen leading role in the fantasy wuxia drama Legend of Zu Mountain.

 2016–present: Mainstream popularity

 In 2016, William starred in the tomb-raiding drama The Mystic Nine, which serves as a prequel to the popular web drama The Lost Tomb by Nanpai Sanshu.
 The Mystic Nine achieved success, placing first in television ratings and setting a record for the most online views garnered in a day, and has accumulated over 10 billion views.
 William gained a surge in popularity for his role as Fo Ye, and was named the "Person of the Year" at the iQiyi All-Star Carnival.
 The same year, he starred alongside Jessica Jung in the romantic comedy film I Love That Crazy Little Thing and featured in Guo Jingming's fantasy blockbuster L.O.R.D: Legend of Ravaging Dynasties.

 In 2017, William starred in the historical fantasy drama Lost Love in Times.

 In 2018, William headlined the war epic film Genghis Khan, as well as modern romance drama Only Side by Side with You and crime action drama Age of Legends He also starred as a supporting role in the war film Air Strike.

 In 2019, William starred in the romance film Adoring.

 In 2020, the second part of Guo Jingming's fantasy blockbuster L.O.R.D: Legend of Ravaging Dynasties 2 was released via on-line streaming.

 In 2021, William starred as the main antagonist in fantasy film The Yinyang Master, as well as the main protagonist in cyber security action drama The Dance of the Storm and historical fantasy drama Novoland: Pearl Eclipse.

-In 2023, he starred in film Faces in the Crowd.
-His upcoming works include film Bursting Point and drama A Date with the Future.
+In 2023, he starred in film Faces in the Crowd, fire fighting drama A Date with the Future and film Bursting Point.
+His upcoming work includes short drama See Her Again.